hirasso/wp-sync-deploy/README.md

 This will move the required configuration files to your current working directory and remove the `.example` part.
 You should now have these two files in your working directory:

-### `./wp-sync-deploy.env`
+### `./.env.wp-sync-deploy`

 This file holds all information about your various environments (local, staging, production).
-Make sure you **add `wp-sync-deploy.env` to your `.gitignore` file**!
+Make sure you **add `.env.wp-sync-deploy` to your `.gitignore` file**!
 Otherwise, it's possible that sensitive information makes it into your repo.

 VSCode can [syntax highlight](https://fredriccliver.medium.com/give-highlight-and-formatting-on-your-env-file-in-vscode-8e60934efce0) the env file for you.